-ECON - Economics
+ECON - Economics Courses

 ECON-130: The Hitchhiker's Guide to the Catallaxy (Credits: 4)

-We will hitchhike through time from the catallaxy (economy) of 18th century BC Babylon to the catallaxy of present-day Utah to better understand two millennia of commerce, currency, chaos, control, and choice in a world of uncertainty and scarcity.
+We will hitchhike through time from the catallaxy (economy) of 18th century BC Babylon to the catallaxy of present-day Utah to better understand the history of commerce, currency, chaos, control, and choice in a world of uncertainty and scarcity.
 During this period, the lives of commoners changed dramatically.
 Just a few centuries ago they were the pawns of kings.
 Today, many of us live more lavishly than feudal queens and kings.
 We will use economic history and basic tools of economic science to study the dramatic changes in the lives of commoners.
 (WCore: WCSBS)

 ECON-150: Economics, Ethics, and Growth (Credits: 3)